jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2u-article-4.md

 {{< s v="205" >}} Taxes on luxuries generally are paid piecemeal.
 In the time and mode of payment they are the most convenient of all taxes.
 On the whole, such taxes are against the fourth maxim, but agree with the other three.

-{{< s v="206" >}} Such taxes always take out or keep out from the people's pockets more than almost any other taxes in four different ways=
+{{< s v="206" >}} Such taxes always take out or keep out from the people's pockets more than almost any other taxes in four different ways:

 > {{< s v="207" >}} 1.
 Their levying requires many custom-house and excise officers.